looker-open-source/sdk-codegen/packages/sdk/README.md

 ### Developing with multiple API versions

-Please use API 4.0.
+Only API 4.0 is currently available.
 API 3.1 is deprecated and has been removed in Looker v23.18+.

-`LookerBrowserSDK.init40()` and `Looker40SDK()` initialize the API 4.1 implementation of the SDK.
+`LookerBrowserSDK.init40()` and `Looker40SDK()` initialize the API 4.0 implementation of the SDK.

 ## Using a Proxy for authentication